chrisvander/zustand-computed/README.md

 ## With Middleware

 Here's an example with the Immer middleware.

+> [!WARNING]
-Note that types may not be as you expect when using Immer, as it derives the SetState type from the output of GetState, where `zustand-computed` makes SetState only allow the regular Store and the GetState return both the store and the computed store.
+> Types may not be as you expect when using Immer, as it derives the SetState type from the output of GetState, where `zustand-computed` makes SetState only allow the regular Store and the GetState return both the store and the computed store.
+To access the ComputedStore inside Immer, you will need to assert the `Store` type as `Store & ComputedStore`.

 ```ts
 const useStore = create<Store>()(